DevBehruz/TG_bot_messenger/README.md

-# Laravel Telegram Messenger Bot Project
+# Chat Bot built in Laravel and Telegram Bot API

 This is a Laravel project that integrates with the Telegram Bot API to send and receive messages.